haixiang1977/algorithem-selfstudy/data_structure/tree/Readme.txt

 binary tree - a tree which no node can have more than two children

-binary search tree - The binary tree that is ordered.
+binary search tree (BST) - The binary tree that is ordered.
 In a binary search tree, the nodes to the left are less than the root node while the nodes to the right are greater than or equal to the root node.

 expression tree - A binary tree that is used to evaluate simple arithmetic expressions is called an expression tree.